tecladocode/web-dev-bootcamp/curriculum/section04/lectures/02_opening_html/README.md

 # A quick example of using HTML and CSS

 In this lecture, let's take a look at some HTML and CSS code.
-This will be helpful to give you an understanding of what the different pieces of code look like, as well as how HTML and CSS really interact.
+This will help you get familiar with the syntax of both languages, and understand how they interact with each other.

 Although we'll go over the code quite quickly in this lecture, throughout the next two sections we'll dive into everything in detail.
 Don't worry if things aren't fully clear just yet!

 ## HTML

-An HTML5 document (the latest version of HTML) almost always starts with similar code:
+Modern websites generally are built using HTML5 — the latest version of HTML.
+HTML5 documents almost always start with similar code:

 ```html
 <!DOCTYPE html>